THE ODYSSEY PROJECT CHANGES LIVES FOR ADULTS AT THE POVERTY LEVEL.

 Fulfill wish lists

-For Odyssey Junior (enrichment classes for the children of Odyssey students and alumni), we can use art supplies, puzzles, games, notebooks, children’s books, etc. We also could use gift cards for families (gas cards, dept stores like Target, grocery stores) to use as prizes and for emergencies.
+For Odyssey Junior (enrichment classes for the children of Odyssey students and alumni), we can use art supplies, puzzles, games, notebooks, children’s books, etc. We have compiled these items into one “Wish List” on Amazon (below).
+We also could use gift cards for families (gas cards, dept stores like Target, grocery stores) to use as prizes and for emergencies.

 Snacks are also greatly appreciated and can be dropped of either at our office (21 N. Park St., 7th floor, room #7469) or at our classroom located at 2312 S. Park St. If dropping items at the classroom, please call Em Azad (608-262-3885) to arrange a time.
 We often set out snacks before Wednesday night class and during Monday and Tuesday night tutoring so that students never have to study hungry.
 Snacks that tend to work the best include: fruit snacks, granola bars, cheese/peanut butter and cracker packs, small bags of chips, applesauce, fruit cups, and other snacks that have a longer shelf life.